Jump to topic

 3. Family History of Alcoholism

 The effects of alcohol are long-lasting and can take a toll on your health well beyond a hangover.
-Like all addictions, alcoholism affects the reward center of the brain, and heavy drinkers can pass this down to their children.
+Like all addictions, alcoholism affects the reward center of the brain, and heavy drinkers can pass their drinking problems down to their children.
 So people with a family history of alcoholism are at a higher risk of developing alcoholism or practicing poor drinking patterns themselves.

 Alcohol slows down the central nervous system (CNS), which can create feelings of relaxation.
 This is why some people turn to alcohol as a coping mechanism to deal with stress.
 Alcohol is a vehicle for some people to distance themselves from the various stressors in their lives.